Understanding the Convexity of a Bond: A practical guide with Calculator Applications

 Q: How does the callable feature of a bond affect its convexity?

 A: Callable bonds usually exhibit negative convexity at low yields.
-The issuer can call the bond back at a specified price when interest rates fall, limiting the investor's upside potential.
+Now, the issuer can call the bond back at a specified price when interest rates fall, limiting the investor's upside potential.
 This capping of potential gains reduces the overall convexity, and can even lead to negative convexity in certain yield ranges.

 Q: Is high convexity always better?